-I'm pretty sure this is the longest title I've ever used for a recipe!
-I found this amazing recipe on Top With Cinnamon blog and I made a double batch of the cookies on Saturday.
-They went down a storm at my friends' barbecue party and I have enough left at home to keep me going for the rest of the week! :)
+I’m pretty sure this is the longest title I’ve ever used for a recipe!
+I found this amazing recipe on Izy Hossack’s Top With Cinnamon and I made a double batch of the cookies on Saturday.
+They went down a storm at my friends’ barbecue party and I have enough left at home to keep me going for the rest of the week!

-Top With Cinnamon is a beautiful baking blog by 18 year old Londoner Izy.
+Top With Cinnamon is a beautiful baking blog by Izy Hossack, who I recommended as one of 8 Instagrammers to follow for food photography and styling.
 I started following this food blogger on Instagram a year ago, but only recently I discovered how young she was.
-I couldn't believe it at first, and I mean this as a compliment, because her baking and photography skills are so advanced that I just assumed she had many years of experience behind her!
+I couldn’t believe it at first, and I mean this as a compliment, because her baking and photography skills are so advanced that I just assumed she had many years of experience behind her!

 Unsurprisingly, Izy won the Best Baking & Desserts Blog award at the Saveur Food Blog Awards 2014, an incredible achievement for a UK blogger and one she truly deserved one hundred percent!